WGA and the studios reach deal to end $5 billion writers’ strike

 The WGA informed its members that, contingent on the board’s authorization, they might resume work during the ratification vote to conclude the strike.

-Official termination of the strike would necessitate a few more days as both WGA West and WGA East advance with their ratification proceedings.
-The historical context is significant; during the last WGA strike in 2007-08, the tentative accord was reached on the 96th day, and the strike concluded on the 100th.
+Official termination of the strike would require a few more days as both WGA West and WGA East advance with their ratification proceedings.
+The historical context is significant: during the last WGA strike in 2007-08, the tentative accord was reached on the 96th day, and the strike concluded on the 100th.

-The first to be impacted by the commencement of the strike on May 2, late-night comedy and daytime talk shows, can potentially resume immediately, since they are not included in the productions struck by the ongoing SAG-AFTRA strike.
+If an agreement is reached, late-night comedy and daytime talk shows can potentially resume immediately, as they are not included in the productions struck by the ongoing SAG-AFTRA strike.

 However, films and scripted TV shows that lack Interim Agreements with SAG-AFTRA will remain on hiatus until the actors’ strike is resolved.